Nearly 100 Congress workers detained in UP's Banda | Law-Order

 After detaining the first batch of 70 to 80 senior leaders and party workers, the police also took into custody the workers who subsequently arrived in groups to join the yatra, former Banda unit Congress president Saket Bihari Mishra said.
 All those taken into custody have been sent to different police stations, he said.

-Congress district unit president Rajiv Dikshit alleged that cows are dying of starvation in the state-run cow shelters and the government has no concern for them. ''The Congress leaders who are are raising their voice for saving cows are being arrested,'' he said.
+District unit president Rajesh Dixit alleged that cows are dying of starvation in the state-run cow shelters and the government has no concern for them. ''The Congress leaders who are are raising their voice for saving cows are being arrested,'' he said.

 On Wednesday, several Congress workers and leaders were taken into custody for taking out a 'Gai Bachao, Kisan Bachao' yatra in Mahoba without permission, the police had said.
 Last week, Uttar Pradesh Congress president Ajay Kumar Lallu and 50 party workers were arrested in Lalitpur after they tried to take out the yatra without permission, according to the police.